cherepan/IPHCCombineExercise/README.md

 # IPHCCombineExercise

-./todo.pl --setup <workdir>
-Then source the Installer file
+Run ./todo.pl for an instruction.
+This simple installer only checksout and compile CombineHarvester base so far.
+More comes later...

 Create a working directory

 Use the histo_datacard.C script to extract some histograms from a root file and rename its.
 Note that data histograms has to be named data_obs.
 Put this new root file in your working directory

+An example is available "Example.cpp".
+Copy it in CombineHarvester/CombineTools/bin/.
-Now create a datacard with for example CombineHarvester/CombineTools/bin/Example2n.cpp.
+Now create a datacard with it.
 Comments in this file will help you to understand.
 Please have a look at this link to have more examples: http://cms-analysis.github.io/CombineHarvester/index.html.
-If you create a new code file for DataCard, you have to add a line to the file /CombineHarvester/CombineTools/bin/BuildFile.xml: <bin file="YourDataCard.cpp" name="YourDatacard"></bin>
+If you use the file above or a new one, you have to add a line to the file /CombineHarvester/CombineTools/bin/BuildFile.xml: <bin file="YourDataCard.cpp" name="YourDatacard"></bin>

 You have to compile with "scram b" before next steps.